spraakbanken/korp-backend/README.md

 ## Configuring Korp

-Normally nothing needs to be changed in the korp.py file, and all configuration is done by editing config.py.
+The supplied `config.py` contains the default configuration.
+To override the default configuration, make a copy of `config.py` and place it in a directory named `instance` in the repo root directory, and edit that copy.

-The following variables need to be set:
+The following variables need to be set for Korp to work:

 * `CQP_EXECUTABLE`
 The absolute path to the CQP binary.
 By default `/usr/local/cwb-X.X.X/bin/cqp`